apache/incubator-kie-tools/packages/cors-proxy-image/README.md

 ### Container configuration

-It's passible to configure certain parameters of the container usingsing the following env variables:
+It's possible to configure certain parameters of the container using the following env variables:

-- _CORS_PROXY_PORT_: Configures the HTTP Port for the proxy, defaults to `8080`
+- _CORS_PROXY_HTTP_PORT_: Configures the HTTP Port for the proxy, defaults to `8080`
 - _CORS_PROXY_ORIGIN_: Sets the value of the 'Access-Control-Allow-Origin' header, defaults to `*`
 - _CORS_PROXY_ALLOW_SELF_SIGNED_CERTIFICATES_: Allows the proxy supporting self-signed certificates, useful for local development.
 It disables the certificate validation, not recommended for production environments.
 Defaults to `false`.
 - _CORS_PROXY_VERBOSE_: Allows the proxy to run in verbose mode... useful to trace requests on development environments.
 Defaults to `false`